dreoblivion/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+Closures in JS are combinations of functions enclosed with references to its surrounding state.
+They are created whenever a function is created, it is important to understand scope because scope allows you to store data in a separate scope and share it only when necessary.
 2. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){